 Cotton is made from the natural fibers of cotton plants, a shrub native to tropical and subtropical regions all around the world.
 It is primarily composed of cellulose, an insoluble organic compound.
 The word cotton comes from the Arabic word ‘quton’, but earliest production was in India – which is still the number one producer in the world, followed by China and the United States.
 You can also find it anywhere from Brazil and Mexico, where the greatest diversity of wild cotton species is found, to Turkey, Pakistan and Australia.
 But let’s not get ahead of ourselves – we’ve listed the most interesting facts for you below.

 1: Cotton is a completely natural fabric

 Cotton is a soft, fluffy staple fiber, which means that it is composed of lots of different fibers that vary in length.
 The term “cotton” refers to the part that grows in a boll, that serves as a protective case, around the seeds.
-The cotton plant stems of the genus Gossypium in the mallow family Malvaceae.
+The plant stems of the genus Gossypium in the mallow family Malvaceae.
 When harvested, it is spun into yarn that is then woven to create a soft, durable fabric.
 It is therefore a completely natural fabric, like silk and wool; commodities that are found naturally on our planet, without being scientifically invented.

 2: Cotton plants need to grow for over 200 days